charlesdwmorrison/L6/README.md

 L6 is a C# .Net Core console-based load generator.
 It can be used in CI pipelines and is a replacement for the deprecated Visual Studio Load Test tool.
 The idea is to execute multi-threaded performance/load tests as easily as functional tests.
 Advancements over vernerable tools such as [Netling](https://github.com/hallatore/Netling) include:
-- .Net core (this could be run on Linux)
+- .Net core (L6 can be executed on Linux or a Mac).
 - Correlation so that you can add data.
-- More than one URL or endpoint (scripts consisting of multiple URLs can be used, and user flows created)
+- More than one URL or endpoint (scripts consisting of multiple URLs can be used, and user flows created).
 - Can be run in a DevOps pipeline.
 It basically a CI/CD tool for performance tests.

 ## Features